 Single-page applications: old & new solutions for user interface (UI)

-Some user interfaces do a decent job regarding usability, in most cases with a great deal of help from off-the-shelf component libraries and tools (like Material Design) which comes with guidelines and solutions to the most common user needs.
-Still, when designing a new user interface, especially one for a large enterprise application, the constraints and limitations of a typical web interface are not easy to overcome and there is always room for improvements.
+Some user interfaces do a decent job regarding usability, in most cases with a great deal of help from off-the-shelf component libraries and tools (like Material Design), which come with guidelines and solutions to the most common user needs.
+Still, when designing a new user interface, especially one for a large enterprise application, the constraints and limitations of a typical web interface are not easy to overcome, and there is always room for improvement.

 A simple user scenario…

 Let us start with a rather common scenario: the users want to update the status of a certain project from the ones their team is currently working on.
 They will open the list of projects, filter it by some criteria (like client name) to quickly find the one they are looking for, and click to open its details.
 Next, the users will look through a list of tasks related to the project, find the ones assigned to them, change the status of some high-priority ones, and then create a new task for a co-worker.
 Finally, they will go to the list of files related to the same project and upload some more documents.

 What we described above is a sequence of steps that goes in a linear fashion up to a point (project details) and then splits into two sub-sequences, each with its own extra steps.
 If we look at existing single-page applications, we will find multiple solutions for implementing such a scenario.